popcorn-official/popcorn-desktop/CONTRIBUTING.md

 1. **Use the GitLab issue search** &mdash; check if the issue has already been reported.

-2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or look for [closed issues](/popcorntime/desktop/issues?state=closed).
+2. **Check if the issue has been fixed** &mdash; try to reproduce it using the latest `master` or look for [closed issues](../../../../popcorntime/desktop/issues?state=closed).

 3. **Include a screencast if relevant** - Is your issue about a design or front end feature or bug?
 The most helpful thing in the world is if we can *see* what you're talking about.
 Use [LICEcap](http://www.cockos.com/licecap/) to quickly and easily record a short screencast (24fps) and save it as an animated gif!
-Embed it directly into your Jira issue.
+Embed it directly into your Gitlab issue.
 Kapow.

 3. Use the Bug Report template below to start creating a bug report with the template automatically or [click here](http://bit.ly/1F6aC3w).